 Kimbell Art Museum presents "Queen Nefertari's Egypt"

-The special exhibition "Queen Nefertari's Egypt" celebrates the women of the New Kingdom Period (1550-1070 BC), when Egyptian civilization was at its height.
+The special exhibition "Queen Nefertari's Egypt" celebrates the wives of pharaohs of the New Kingdom Period (1550-1070 BC), when Egyptian civilization was at its height.
 Nefertari, whose name means "the most beautiful of them all," was the beloved royal wife of Pharaoh Ramesses II.

 These astonishing treasures showcase the legacy of these amazing women, whose status often verged on divine.
 All of the selected masterpieces are from the Museo Egizio in Turin, the second-most-important Egyptian collection in the world after Cairo and one of the most prestigious museums in Italy.